Last Updated on October 1, 2022

 For many cultural travelers it is a land of ancient temples, glittering spires and also beautiful palaces.

-Of course, sun-seeking hedonists it is a place to rejuvenate on palm-studded beaches that rim idyllic bays and islands.
-For international foodies it is a culinary mecca whose restaurants and sidewalk food stands keep coming back for more
+Of course, sun-seeking hedonists find it to be a place to rejuvenate on palm-studded beaches that rim idyllic bays and islands.
+International foodies, on the other hand, celebrate Thailand as a culinary mecca whose restaurants and sidewalk food stands keep them coming back for more.

 Below is a listing of the “Top 10 Places in Thailand” as reported by the Tourism Authority of Thailand.

 As the political, economic, cultural, culinary, and spiritual capital of Thailand, Bangkok features both old-world charm and modern convenience.

 Of course, every Thailand holiday includes a visit to the kingdom’s capital city, Bangkok.
 The city is known to the locals Krung Thep, “the city of angels.”

 While many first-time visitors to Bangkok are overwhelmed by its size, others are overwhelmed by the number of attractions scattered about the city.

 Both are the result of more than two centuries of rapid development following the city’s founding in 1782.
 Today Bangkok is a cosmopolitan, 21st century city of more than ten million inhabitants.

 2. Chiang Mai, Another of the Most Popular